mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/custom-plugins.md

 ---

-## Unsupported Features

-##### Per-Endpoint Plugins

-At the endpoint-level, Tyk provides the facility to attach a custom Golang plugin at the end of the request processing chain (immediately before the API-level post-plugin is executed).
-Please note that [per-endpoint]({{< ref "product-stack/tyk-gateway/middleware/endpoint-plugin" >}}) level plugins are not currently supported by Tyk Operator.

----

-## Undocumented Features

-##### Plugin Bundles

-Tyk Operator also supports configuring custom plugins using plugin bundles, where the source code and associated configuration is packaged into a zip file and uploaded to a remote webserver.
-Tyk Gateway will then download, extract, cache and execute the plugin bundles for each of the configured phases of the [API request lifecycle]({{< ref "concepts/middleware-execution-order" >}}).

-Currently, there are no examples documented for configuring plugin bundles with Tyk Operator.
-Please refer to [plugin bundles]({{< ref "plugins/how-to-serve-plugins/plugin-bundles" >}}) for further details of the equivalent Tyk Classic API configuration or reach out on the [community forum](https://community.tyk.io).

----

 ## Overview

 Using Tyk Classic APIs, developers can implement API-level custom plugins that can be optionally setup to execute for each of the following [hooks]({{< ref "plugins/plugin-types/plugintypes#plugin-and-hook-types" >}}) in the API request lifecycle: [Pre (Request)]({{< ref "plugins/plugin-types/request-plugins" >}}), [Authentication]({{< ref "plugins/plugin-types/auth-plugins/auth-plugins" >}}), [Post (Request)]({{< ref "plugins/plugin-types/request-plugins" >}}), [Post Authentication]({{< ref "plugins/plugin-types/request-plugins" >}}), [Response]({{< ref "plugins/plugin-types/response-plugins" >}}) and [Analytics]({{< ref "plugins/plugin-types/analytics-plugins" >}}).
 Subsequently, users can execute, or “hook”, their plugin into these phases of the API request lifecycle based on their specific use case.